processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **access**: *AccessName*
 Specify rules to restrict what usernames can be registered.
 If a rule returns *deny* on the requested username, registration of that user name is denied.
 There are no restrictions by default.
+If *AccessName* is *none*, then registering new accounts using In-Band Registration is disabled and the corresponding stream feature is not announced to clients.

 - **access\_from**: *AccessName*
 By default, *ejabberd* doesn’t allow the client to register new accounts